Why are You Looking for a New Job? And why is the Answer to this Question so Crucial?

 There is a good reason why so much emphasis is put on formulating an answer to this particular question.
-The reason is because the answer interviewees give, indicates how much consideration they have given to their application for that role.
-Therefore, it’s a strong indicator of the level of commitment they are likely to give, if offered the job.
+The reason is that the answer interviewees give, indicates how much consideration they have given to their application for that role.
+Therefore, it’s a strong indicator of the level of commitment they are likely to give if offered the job.

 With that in mind, if you are looking for a new job, it’s vital to have an answer prepared.
 But how meaningful is it to be able to recite a pre-prepared stock answer to a prospective hiring manager?

 Of course, it demonstrates to the panel how much preparation you have done for the interview.
 But how helpful would regurgitating a stock answer be in guiding your future career in the way you want it to go?
 More importantly, finding a genuinely honest answer might just be the key to finding happiness in your future career.

 Some people refer to this as finding their true calling, finding their purpose in life or working out their why.
 Whatever you call it, the differences in levels of job satisfaction between those who take time to work out what they enjoy doing, rather than focusing on a job title, are staggering!